brodieaustin/building-300/index.markdown

 She wished that the dogs had not been so loud.
 It really would have been fine if they just hadn't drawn so much attention to the two of them, but here they were, isolated in the middle of a street with one entrance and one exit, and feral dogs calling the worlds attention to them.

 At the end of that stretch of street, the fence on the left side, the side with the dog pack, was sagging.
 The post on the corner had been knocked loose at some point.
 Whether before or after was hard to know.
-Ahead of them, they started to see buildings built in rows, uniformly a tanish yellow color with brown roofs.
+Ahead of them, they started to see buildings built in rows, uniformly a tan yellow color with brown roofs.

 "Look like barracks," the man said in a halting, panting way.
 "We need to keep going."
 The dog pack had consolidated at that weak corner, the dogs were piling on each other.
 One dog managed to reach the top of the pack and rolled over the sagging top of the fence, at first with a whelp.

 Confused by what had happened at first, the dog realized that it was free from the gate, notice her and the man just a a little ways ahead and set after them.
 She turned back before it was too late, and grabbed the man and started to run.
 Neither of them had the full stamina and speed of fully healthy person, but both of them ran faster than they probably thought they could, propelled by fear and adrenaline.

 They turned down another block and started running that way.
-The turn they the dog off momentarily, but not long enough.
+The turn threw the dogs off momentarily, but not long enough.
 They veered left again.
 She looked up at saw that they were running towards a tower that all of the streets seemed to lead towards.

 The dog hadn't tired of chasing them yet, but the man was getting winded.
 She pointed out the tower to him and he nodded in agreement, "Just...keep...running..." he said.
 But she didn't plan to leave him behind.

 As the tower drew closer to them, she noticed something unusual, or at least thought that she did.
 Up at the very top of the tower in one of the row of arched windows, she thought she saw a flashing light.
-But maybe it was just a trick of the light outside.
+But maybe it was just a trick of the light outside that her think she saw a light where there were only dark, empty window.

 A few more steps.
 She saw it again.
 Then again.
-In fact, the light was flashing in some kind of pattern, maybe a meaningful one, maybe not.
-In either case, clearly someone was up there signaling to them.
+In fact, the light was flashing in some kind of pattern, maybe a meaningful one, maybe not, but certainly a deliberate and intentional one.
+In either case, she clearly has seen someone up there signaling to them.

 "I see it too," the man said.
 "Just a little further."